Stanislasss/fortune-backend/README.md

 - First of all, deploying a **Graylogs** or have used a managed logs service.
 I've been using **Graylogs** for more than 3 years and it's very easy to use, I didn't have a very good experience using ELK or Logentries, but they are nice as well.
 With Graylogs you can easily create alerts for slack, graphs, filter incoming logs, create extraction rules and also processing pipelines, it really makes easier to read logs.

+- Having a log aggregation service doesn't mean your log will meaningful, for this reason I would like to have written structured logs, using logrus and pre-defined log moddels something to achieve the following structure.

+  - Error Message
+  - file
+  - level
+  - line
+  - source
+  - timestamp

 - I would like to have created a bot using Hubot and connect him to a chat platform (I already did this with RocketChat, Slack and Mattermost) to automate some tasks, like triggering a C.I job or deploy or even creation of review apps.

 - Adding a Prometheus metrics endpoint to fortune app or add tracing using Jaeger, because it's easier to track metrics from the application, I mean code metrics like execution time, database wait time and so on.